trevorcampbell/dynamic-means/README.md

     sudo apt-get install liblpsolve55-dev

-If the use of Spectral Dynamic Means is desired, make sure Gurobi is installed (free for academic use at www.gurobi.com).
+If the use of Spectral Dynamic Means is desired, make sure [Gurobi](www.gurobi.com) is installed (free for academic use).

 Navigate to the `examples` folder to compile and run the example for Dynamic Means: